ElCotox/Project/README.md

 To speed things up, you can enter the KPI-selection data manually using the values from Tables 2 and 3 in the thesis (rating cell is replacing -1 by NaN)
 For the KPI renewable_energy_pct, the extraction model looks for “% renewable,” but MSCI reports the non-renewable share --> NO problem for PPF its 50% either way :)
+After validating the KPI, complete the Issuer Name / Issure Country (NL) / IVA_INDUSTRY (Telecommunication Services) at the top right then click "exporter df_features" at the bottom

 Performance note (Google Colab)